Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 There are lots of kids that are horse crazy.
-Some are horse crazy for just a little while, and others stay horse crazy for life.
+Some are horse crazy for just a little while, while others maintain that attachment for life.
 I'm sure many a parent has thought that their child would "outgrow" the horse phase.

-Seeing as that I'm a horse-crazy kid turned horse-crazy grown up, I think I have a pretty good handle on the warning signs of when your child's horse-loving condition may, in fact, not just be a phase.
+Since I was a horse-crazy kid who turned into a horse-crazy grown-up, I think I have a pretty good handle on the warning signs of when your child's horse-loving condition may, in fact, not just be a phase.